 Enrichment and Work Experience

 Visits have included trips to London, university days, guest speakers and conferences within the North West.
 These trips are an exciting way to see psychology in action and how to apply the theoretical knowledge learnt in the classroom.
-Depending on what areas students are passionate about, they could carry out work experience within schools, The NHS, research settings and youth centres.
+Depending on what areas students are passionate about, they could carry out work experience within schools, the NHS, research settings and youth centres.
 Students can also volunteer their services on the student council and/or the student mental health awareness group.
 There is an expectation students will complete a one-week work placement in the Summer term.

 Students must be equipped with files, dividers, highlighters, calculators, paper and pens to ensure they create full sets of notes for their revision.
 Some find it helpful to buy a textbook for additional reading and suggestions for suitable books are on the reading list provided at the start of term.

 Subjects which have close links to Applied Psychology include: Physical Education, Sport Science, Biology, Mathematics, Sociology and Health & Social Care.

 Future Career Opportunities